Willard Van Orman Quine

 - 1940, Leigh D. Steinhardt - later Leigh S. Cauman (Charles Morris)

 - Leigh Steinhardt Cauman was Managing Editor of The Journal of Philosophy from 1960 until her retirement in 1987.
 She combined this position with teaching logic at the School of General Studies at Columbia University.
+She died March 23, 2015.

 - 1942, George D. W. Berry (H. M. Sheffer)

 - George D. W. Berry taught at Princeton University then at Boston University.
+He is believed to have died in 1993.

 - 1948, Henry Hiz (C. I. Lewis)